keenlychuang/keenlychuang/README.md

 📖 **About me:**

-- Software/Data Engineer working in Atlanta, GA → Boston, MA → Washington DC (?)
+- Software/Data Engineer working in Atlanta, GA → Boston, MA -> Atlanta, GA
-- Working to use information and engineering for the good of humanity
+- Working to use information and engineering to build scalable solutions to pressing issues

 🪨 **Previous work:**